Software-Based Dialogue Systems: Survey, Taxonomy and Challenges

 \item \textit{Questionnaires}.
 Two different dimensions are extracted from research literature for evaluation through \textit{qualitative questionnaires}.
 The first one relates to purpose of the questionnaire, for which in the results reported by Kocaballi et al. \cite{Kocaballi2019-my} we can differentiate between \textit{goal oriented questionnaires} and \textit{user satisfaction questionnaires}. \textit{Goal oriented questionnaires} are designed to measure and monitor features or qualities to which the interaction with the agent has a significant impact.
 For instance, in the healthcare domain, questionnaires can be used for measuring disease symptoms like depression or anxiety before and after interaction with a conversational agent focused on dealing and treating these pathologies \cite{Fulmer2018-jg}.
 On the other hand, \textit{user satisfaction questionnaires} cover the topics related to the \textit{usability} quality characteristics reported in Figure \ref{fig:f9-2-sum}, including examples like emotional awareness, learning and relevancy of content \cite{Fitzpatrick2017-dv}.
 Additionally, Maroengsit et al. \cite{Maroengsit2019-by} differentiate two levels for user satisfaction evaluation: \textit{session-level questionnaires}, where users are asked to evaluate an entire conversation session with the agent based on a different set of factors (e.g., appropriateness, empathy, helpfulness \cite{Xu2017-lg}); and \textit{turn-level questionnaires}, where users must evaluate each response from a conversational agent, which might be used for an average rating based on user or expert evaluation \cite{Kazi2012-cm}.
-As qualitative interviews, the use of a 5/10-point Likert scale is the most frequent metric used in questionnaires. \end{itemize}
+Beyond ad-hoc questionnaire design, some examples of commonly used questionnaires for qualitative analysis include the \textit{System Usability Scale} (SUS), which is typically combined with other evaluation techniques like direct observation \cite{Preece_2017}, and the \textit{NASA Task Load Index (NASA-TLX)}, which allows a subjective evaluation of the perceived reduced workload when performing agent-assisted tasks \cite{Guerino2020-vc}.
+As qualitative interviews, the use of a 5/10-point \textit{Likert scale} is the most frequent metric used in questionnaires. \end{itemize}

 \item \textbf{Quantitative analysis}.
 We identify two main methodologies for quantitative evaluation: \textit{dialogue tracking} and \textit{quantitative surveys}.